top of page

 Campanelli Stadium is named for Alfred Campanelli, who donated two million dollars to the City of Brockton for a project that would “substantially benefit the people of Brockton.”
 The city used this money to build the ballpark that would bear his name in 2002.

-Campanelli Stadium serves as home to the Brockton Rox, who played for ten years in the independent Can-Am League and its predecessors.
-Since 2012 the Rox have played in the Futures Collegiate Baseball League, a wooden bat summer league featuring primarily players with New England ties.
-The Rox were originally planning to play only a single season as an amateur team while they straightened out their finances, but 2023 marks the team’s twelfth season in the Futures League.
+Campanelli Stadium serves as home to the Brockton Rox and the Frontier League’s New England Knockouts.
+The Rox began play in 2002, competing for ten years in the independent Can-Am League and its predecessors.
+Since 2012 the Rox have played in the Futures Collegiate Baseball League, a wooden bat summer league featuring players with New England ties.
+The Rox were originally planning to play only a single season as an amateur team while they straightened out their finances, but 2024 marks the team’s thirteenth season in the Futures League.

 The name “Rox” is a derivative of the nearby Boston Red Sox, as well as Brockton native Rocky Marciano’s name.